davidm/lua-inspect/README.txt

 == Changes ==

+20100731
+  SciTE: allow styles in properties to be specified by name and more flexibly overridden.

 20100730
   core: fix scoping of `for` statements (in globals.lua) core/SciTE: highlight keywords and show all keywords in selected statement.